|Article types||Open Access||Submission|

 Each table should have a brief title above the table.
 Table footnotes should be below the table.

-Tables should be numbered in the order they are first mentioned in the text, and uploaded in this order.
+Tables should be numbered in the order they are first mentioned in the text.

 All photographic and bitmapped images should be supplied in TIFF format at a minimum of 300 DPI and as close to the page size (210 x 297 mm) as possible.
 Please supply colour photographic images in RGB colour mode.
 Images that do not meet these standards will not reproduce well and may delay publication until we receive high-resolution images.